sidp24/AirNote/README.md

 Every note is represented as a node connected by semantic similarity, helping users visually explore how their ideas relate.
 Users can label notes, view AI-generated summaries, and delete or update them dynamically — all through a modern, intuitive interface.

-### Dependencies

-* Python 3.12.7+
-* Node.js 18+
-* Firebase
-* FastAPI
-* React + Vite

 ### What it does

 AirNote takes handwritten or AR-based note screenshots, analyzes them with Gemini, and generates structured labels and summaries.
 These notes are stored in Firebase Firestore and visualized in an interactive Vault Graph that dynamically connects related ideas based on embedding similarity.
-Users can explore, label, or delete notes directly from the dashboard while the backend ensures real-time synchronization.
+Users can explore, label, or delete your notes directly from the dashboard while the backend ensures real-time synchronization.

 ## Collaborator